Social anxiety disorder is sometimes called social phobia. Social anxiety disorder is not just shyness; it is more severe than this.

-- Your symptoms must not be the result of some other mental health condition (for example, a delusion).
+- The symptoms must not be the result of some other mental health condition (for example, a delusion).

-- You feel anxious entirely or mostly in social situations.
+- The feeling of anxiety is entirely or mostly in social situations.

-- One of your main symptoms will be the avoidance of social situations.
+- One of the main symptoms will be the avoidance of social situations.

 Cognitive and behavioural therapies

 Cognitive behavioural therapy is a talking therapy that attempts to help people change their thought patterns.
 Often negative thoughts and feelings can lead to a cycle of persistent negative thinking - CBT attempts to change those negative patterns by breaking down problems which seem overwhelming into smaller more manageable sections.

 There are several things that can help before trying other treatments: